imccart/website/content/resources.md

 # Data from my projects

 I’m working to organize some of the publicly available datasets that I use more frequently (mainly Medicare Advantage and HCRIS) and associated code files.
 These are available as part of separate *GitHub* repositories.
-For code that is more specific to a given projects, please see the repositories under those individual projects/papers on my research page.
+For code that is more specific to a given project, please see the repositories under those individual projects/papers on my research page.

 - [Medicare Advantage](https://github.com/imccart/Medicare-Advantage)
 - [Healthcare Cost Report Information System](https://github.com/imccart/HCRIS)